San Jose State University: Student press

 The Dwight Bentel Hall houses the School of Journalism and Mass Communications.

 The school newspaper, The Spartan Daily, was founded in 1934 and is published three days a week when classes are in session.
 The publication follows a broadsheet format and has a daily print circulation of over 6,000, as well as a daily on-line edition.
 The newspaper is produced by journalism and advertising students enrolled in SJSU's School of Journalism and Mass Communications.
 The journalism school, including The Spartan Daily newsroom and other student press facilities, are housed inside Dwight Bentel Hall.
-The building was named after the department's founder and long time chairman, Dwight Bentel.
+The building was named after the department's founder and longtime chairman, Dwight Bentel.
 The journalism school also runs an on-campus advertising agency, Dwight, Bentel and Hall Communications.

 Update News is a weekly, student-produced television newscast that airs every weekend on KICU, Channel 36 in San Jose.
-The newscast is produced by San Jose State broadcast journalism students, and has aired in the Bay Area since 1982.
+It is produced by San Jose State broadcast journalism students, and has aired in the Bay Area since 1982.
 The newscast previously aired on educational station KTEH.
-Update News also features a daily live webcast.
+Update News is also streamed globally online.

 Equal Time is a news magazine show produced by the San Jose State School of Journalism and Mass Communications.
 Each half-hour episode examines a different issue in depth, and ends with a roundtable discussion featuring professors and other experts in search of solutions.
-Equal Time airs Saturday afternoons on KQED+ (Channel 54 or Comcast Channel 10) in the Bay Area.
+Equal Time airs on Saturday afternoons on KQED+ (Channel 54 or Comcast Channel 10) in the Bay Area.

 Established in 1963, KSJS, 90.5 FM, is the university's student-run radio station.
 KSJS features live broadcasts of San Jose State athletic events, various types of music including electronic, urban, jazz, subversive rock, and rock en Español, as well as specialty talk shows.

 Notable student organizations

 W6YL is a student-run amateur radio station that has been in continuous operation for years.
 Originally founded in 1927 when SJSU was still known as San Jose State Teachers College, SJSU Amateur Radio Club W6YL is recognized as one of the oldest continuously operating student organizations on campus.
-The SJSU Amateur Radio Club is a federally licensed radio station that operates under the callsign W6YL on amateur radio bands.
+It is a federally licensed radio station that operates under the callsign W6YL on amateur radio bands.